-Being bred for work, the American lab is still a great family pet but has a higher energy level than her English counterpart.
+Being bred for work, the American labrador is still a great family pet but they have a higher energy level than her English counterpart.
 You probably guessed it, right?

-Now we can immediately calm down a bit because the English Retriever is the more mellow cousin.
-Slightly shorter and stockier, English labs have a thick, powerful neck, a thick—sometimes wavy—coat and a wider stance, giving the British variation of the breed a more powerful appearance.
+Now we can immediately calm down a bit because the English Labs are the more mellow cousin.
+English Labs are slightly shorter and stockier, English labs have a thick, powerful neck, a thick—sometimes wavy—coat and a wider stance, giving the British variation of the breed a more powerful appearance.

-Now you might be asking where did the English Labrador come from?
+Now you might be asking where did the English Labs come from?
 Well in 1800, a couple of English noblemen were in Canada.
-They found out about the Labrador and decided that they needed a good hunting dog when they returned they had the ancestors to the English Lab.
+They found out about the Labrador and decided that they needed a good hunting dog.
+So when they returned to England they had the ancestors to the English Labrador Retriever.